Michonne: The Walking Dead: The Ones Who Live

+In other media

+Michonne, alongside other The Walking Dead characters, appears in the adult comedy series Robot Chicken in the episode: "The Robot Chicken Walking Dead Special: Look Who's Walking", voiced again by Danai Gurira.

+Michonne appears as a skin in Fortnite Battle Royale, with two selectable styles based on her season 5 appearance, with a hooded alternative style.
+She was released alongside the survivors in arms set, bundeled with her katana on December 17, 2020.

+Michonne is a playable character in The Walking Dead: Destinies, voiced by Debra Wilson.

+Michonne appears as an operator in Call of Duty: Modern Warfare III and Call of Duty: Warzone 2.0, voiced by Danai Gurira.
+She appears as part of the Tracer Pack: The Walking Dead - Michonne Operator Bundle released on 27 February 2024.
+Her appearance is based on her appearance in The Walking Dead: The Ones Who Live.

+Michonne is a "survivor" playable character in an update of the game Dead by Daylight released in July 2025.

 Reception

 Michonne was voted #86 on IGN's Top 100 Comic Book Heroes.
 Regarding the television portrayal of the character, her scowling expression, reserved nature, and "Magical Negro" qualities have been much-discussed by reviewers.
 Michonne's uniquely independent nature has been praised, with one website commenting, "A case could be made that no character is as independently strong as Michonne."
 However, others have criticized Michonne's lack of development on the show, writing that she "was quickly sinking into the "strong black woman" trope.
 She is constantly assaulted and manhandled with seemingly very little concern shown for her wellbeing."

 Noel Murray of Rolling Stone ranked Michonne number one in a list of 30 best Walking Dead characters, saying, "She survived on her own for months, figuring out how to thrive in the wilderness under the harshest of circumstances.
 Yet she's also adapted well to living in a group, and has even started to draw on her pre-apocalypse past as a mother and an academic to start thinking about how best to rebuild society.
 Savage when she has to be, tender and affectionate with her friends and lovers, both nurturing and deadly as they come, this character (courtesy of Danai Gurira's continually extraordinary performance) represents this series at its best.
 Michonne hasn't lost touch with her humanity.
 And she's a thrill to watch on a killing spree."